bcallender/uchicagoCrushes/README.md

 	2. currently the text search is only active on the post message itself, next up is adding a text cursor to the comment section, as often thats where names are mentioned.
 	3. update with changes in uchicago crushes. currently is one use only, need to implement updating
-		* related: fix fetchposts so doesn't end in error...
 	4. caching so every req doesn't hit mongo.
 	5. auto-suggest recent searches with redis?
 	6. single post API with live fetching of likes and comments from fb